oriondollar/vagrant_en/README.md

 ## Training

 To train a model, run the following code in a terminal `python scripts/train.py`.
-The default hyperparameters match the hyperparameters used to train the version of Vagrant we report results for in the submission.
+The default hyperparameters match the hyperparameters used to train the version of Vagrant reported in the submission.

 ## Generation